alehaa/nginx-fancyindex-flat-theme/README.md

 ## Usage

-1. Get the latest ressources from [GitHub releases](https://github.com/alehaa/nginx-fancyindex-flat-theme/releases) or build them on your own by running `make` inside this repository and copy these files into any location accessible by *nginx*.
+1. Get the latest resources from [GitHub releases](https://github.com/alehaa/nginx-fancyindex-flat-theme/releases) or build them on your own by running `make` inside this repository and copy these files into any location accessible by *nginx*.
-2. Configure your vhost to use the theme's ressources for fancyindex:
+2. Configure your vhost to use the theme's resources for fancyindex:
     ```
     # Fancyindex
     fancyindex             on;